chinchang/screenlog.js/README.md

 ![Screenshot](/screenshot.png)

-Installation
+Usage
 -----

 Do `npm install screenlog` or [download the project](https://github.com/chinchang/screenlog.js/archive/master.zip).

-Drop `screenlog.js` into your web application and initialize it with:
+Drop `dist/screenlog.min.js` into your web application and initialize it with:

 ```js
 screenLog.init();